sebug/devopsdays-geneve-20/solution_to_merge_hell.md

 ## Build manager plugin
 Define a project (included path, excluded suffixes etc), and from that determine whether something specific thing changed in *that* project.

+## Monorepo works for them because...
+They don't have to clone all of it.